17 January 2019

 The figure includes all emissions from offices, visitor centres, oil for heating, biomass, pool cars, public transport, flights and ferries.

-Over the year staff have ditched their cars to cover 23,403 miles over 1,555 journeys by foot, bike, public transport or lift-share.
+During March 2018 staff ditched their cars to cover 23,403 miles over 1,555 journeys by foot, bike, public transport or lift-share.

 The effort saved 2,689 kg of carbon emissions and put SNH top of our category in the Sustrans Scottish Workplace Journey Challenge.